-Ms. Tan Min-Li was appointed as Independent Director of our Company on 1 April 2015.
-She is currently the partner at CNPLaw LLP, a firm of advocates and solicitors in Singapore, and has more than 15 years of experience in the legal profession.
+MS. TAN MIN-LI Ms. Tan Min-Li was appointed as Independent Director of our Company on 1 April 2015.
+INDEPENDENT DIRECTOR She is currently a partner at CNPLaw LLP, a firm of advocates and solicitors in Singapore, and has more than 15 years of experience in the legal profession.
 Ms. Tan has considerable experience in the areas of initial public offerings, regional investments, corporate restructuring, cross border joint ventures and mergers and acquisitions in the region.
-Ms. Tan is also an Independent Director of two other publicly listed companies.
-Ms Tan graduated with a Bachelor of Laws (Honours) from the National University of Singapore and holds a Master of Laws degree from University College London, University of London.
+Ms. Tan is also an Independent Director of GSH Corporation Limited, a company listed on SGX-ST. Ms Tan graduated with a Bachelor of Laws (Honours) from the National University of Singapore and holds a Master of Laws degree from University College London, University of London.
 Mr. Goi Kok Ming was appointed to the Board on 8 August 2019.
-Mr. Goi is the Group Chief Operating Officer of GSH Corporation Limited, a company listed on the Mainboard of the Singapore Exchange, and Non-Executive Director of Mainboard-listed PSC Corporation Limited and Serial System Ltd. He is also Director of Acelink Logistics Pte Ltd - a supply chain company with distribution networks in Singapore, Malaysia, Thailand, Hong Kong and China, and Tee Yih Jia Group - a global food and beverage group with operations in Singapore, Malaysia, USA, Europe, Japan and China.
+Mr. Goi is the Executive MR. GOI KOK MING (WEI GUOMING) Director and Group Chief Operating Officer of GSH Corporation Limited, a company listed on NON-EXECUTIVE DIRECTOR the Mainboard of the Singapore Exchange, and Non-Executive Director of Mainboard-listed PSC Corporation Limited and Serial System Ltd. He is also Director of Acelink Logistics Pte Ltd - a supply chain company with distribution networks in Singapore, Malaysia, Thailand, Hong Kong and China, and Tee Yih Jia Group - a global food and beverage group with operations in Singapore, Malaysia, USA, Europe, Japan and China.
 Mr. Goi is active in community service and was awarded the Public Service Medal (PBM) in 2018 for his involvement as a member of the Community Development District Council, South East Region, and Patron of Braddell Heights Community Club.
 He also received the "Entrepreneur of the Year" Award from Enterprise Asia in 2019.
-Mr. Goi holds a bachelor's degree in Computer Information System from California State University, Pomona.
+Mr. Goi holds a bachelor's degree in Computer Information

+System from California State University, Pomona.